Arezookhalili/Arezookhalili.github.io/_posts/2021-10-20-Electrically-Induced-Movement-Patterns-In-Zebrafish-Using-Microfluidics-Computer-Aided-Analysis.md

 # Further Information  <a name="data-overview"></a>

-Presented Work in (25th International Conference on Miniaturized Systems for Chemistry and Life Sciences (µTAS 2021))
+Presented Work at 25th International Conference on Miniaturized Systems for Chemistry and Life Sciences (µTAS 2021): [Electrically Induced Movement Patterns in Zebrafish Using Microfluidics and Computer-Aided Analysis]